-Welcome to the official website of
+Welcome to the Official Website of Lower Frederick Township

-Current News & Notice
+Current News & Notices

 |Need help with how to properly install your child’s car seat?

 Goodwill Ambulance in Pottstown does monthly car seat inspections at their station in Pottstown.
-Click HERE to view the 4 available dates/times and register online.
+Click HERE to view available dates/times and register online.
 You may also contact Tammy Naftal at 610-327-7145 to schedule an appointment.

 |The Spotted Lantern Fly is in Lower Frederick

 The Spotted Lantern Fly, Lycorma delicatula (White), an invasive planthopper, was first discovered in Berks county, PA, and has now spread to many other counties, including Montgomery.
 It is native to China, India, Vietnam, and introduced to Korea where it has become a major pest.
 This insect attacks many hosts including grapes, apples, stone fruits, thin-barked trees and Tree of Heaven, and has the potential to greatly impact the grape, fruit tree and logging industries.
-To learn more, please consult the Pennsylvania Department of Agriculture website.